Continuity, Symmetry & Harmony

 by Bruce E. Camber, October 2016 Updated: January 17, 2021

-All three major domains of human activity — Science, Business & Religion — are fraught with travail and have been blemished with the worst of human behavior.
-Notwithstanding, there is a deep ethical bias within science which is also an essential infrastructure of business, and it is the heart of good religion.
+Four major domains of human activity — Science, Business, Religion, Government — are fraught with travail and have been blemished with the worst of human behavior.
+Notwithstanding, there is a deep ethical bias within science which is also an essential infrastructure of business, and it is the heart of good religion and even good government.

-These thrusts -the energy and purpose – are the most basic forms/functions of life.
-Though part of our business formulations for many years, this circular image marks the first time it has been used as a comprehensive valuation structure and the basis for modeling the universe (a horizontally-scrolled file).
+There is an ethical thrust and purpose that reflect the most basic forms/functions of life.
+Though part of our business formulations for many years, this circular image marks the first time it has been used as a comprehensive valuation structure as well as a basis for modeling the universe (a horizontally-scrolled file).

 Above the x-axis are all the constants and universals that define who we are, our life, the arts, sciences, businesses, religions and governments.
 Below that x-axis — domains that involve so much of human activity — is the antithesis of Order/Continuity, Relations/Symmetry, and Dynamics/Harmony.